DarrenKirby/builds/README.build_files.md

 pairs seperated by commas like so:

       depend = "net-util/curl,app-editor/vim"

-Since our example package OpenSSH does not have any explicit dependencies,we willomit his line.
+Since our example package OpenSSH does not have any explicit dependencies, we will omit his line.

 ## Predefined variables and functions